ucsc/site-slugstrong/support-for-students/campus-services.md

  <tr>
     <td><b>Libraries</b></td>
-    <td> The Science & Engineering Library has an [individual study and online learning site](https://guides.library.ucsc.edu/studycenter) available to all UCSC students.
+    <td> The Science & Engineering Library has an <a heref="https://guides.library.ucsc.edu/studycenter">individual study and online learning site</a> available to all UCSC students.
 The McHenry Library remains closed.
 More information about resources and contacts are available at the <a href="https://guides.library.ucsc.edu/remote-access">Library Remote Access webpage.</a>

     </td>
     <td><a href="https://library.ucsc.edu">Website</a></td>